Vaidya

-Vaidya (Sanskrit: वैद्य), or vaid is a Sanskrit word meaning "traditional practitioner of Ayurveda", an indigenous Indian system of alternative medicine.
+Vaidya (Sanskrit: वैद्य), or vaid is a Sanskrit word meaning "doctor, physician".
+Today it is used to refer to traditional practitioners of Ayurveda, an indigenous Indian system of alternative medicine.
 Senior practitioners or teachers were called Vaidyarāja ("physician-king") as a mark of respect.
 Some practitioners who had complete knowledge of the texts and were excellent at their practices were known as Pranaacharya.
 Some royal families in India had a personal vaidya in attendance and these people were referred to as Rāja Vaidya ("the king's physician").

 In Maharashtra, like many other last names, the last name "Vaidya" is linked to the profession that the family followed.
+Vaidyan or Vaidyar is a similar term used in Kerala to denote a physician.

 Vaidya as a surname

-As a last name in Maharashtra, Karnataka and Kerala, Vaidya is usually found in several communities like the Chandraseniya Kayastha Prabhu, Billava as well as Sonar (goldsmith).
+As a last name in Maharashtra, Karnataka and Kerala, Vaidya Vaidyar or Vaidyan are usually found in several communities like the Brahmin, Chandraseniya Kayastha Prabhu, Billava, Mogaveera, Nairs,Ezhava as well as Sonar (goldsmith).